-The coordinators of this Topic Group are:
+The coordinator of this Topic Group is Florian Röhrbein.

 One key approach to develop intelligent and autonomous robots is to draw inspiration from biological systems.
 Biological structure, mechanisms, and underlying principles have the potential to feed new ideas to support the improvement of conventional robotic designs and control.
 Such biological principles usually originate from animal or plant models for robots, which can sense, think, walk, swim, crawl, jump or fly.
 Thus, it is believed that these bio-inspired methods are becoming increasingly important in the face of complex applications.
 Bio-inspired robotics is leading to the study of innovative structures and computing with sensory-motor coordination and learning to achieve intelligence, flexibility, stability, and adaptation for emergent robotic applications, such as manipulation, learning, and control. nspired Robotics is a broad topic and an ongoing expanding field.